 Accessible * Confidential * Impartial * Independent

-The University of Windsor has a new resource for students that do not know where else to turn when they have a question or concern regarding any issues that have occurred at the University.
+The University of Windsor has a new resource for students who do not know where else to turn when they have a question or concern regarding any issues that have occurred at the University.